Amazon Click Through Rate: How Sellers can Boost CTR (2025)

 Based on the factors that affect CTR, there are some obvious steps you can take to improve your CTR.

-Even better, you can also set some negative keywords.
+Naturally, you will also want to exclude keywords that frequently drive clicks, but no conversions.
 These are the keywords you absolutely don’t want your product to show up for, i.e. highly irrelevant keywords.

 3 Ways to Use Negative Keywords For Amazon PPC